waveform80/compression/README.rst

 Requirements
 ============

-You will need the following packages installed if you wish to extend the database with ``gather.py``:
+You will need the following packages installed if you wish to perform data collection with the ``gather.py`` script:

 * python3
 * lz4